Commitment: World-Changing Collaborations

 Staying committed and being open-minded helped Scott and Fox Run succeed for over 30 years.
 And, these world-changing collaborations have made a big difference for the Finger Lakes wine region.

-The 3C’s of world-changing collaborations are Communication, Commonality and Commitment.
-I want to leave you with a bonus C before ending this series.
+The 3C’s of world-changing collaborations are Communication, Commonality and Commitment – but I want to leave you with a bonus C before ending this series.

 Cathedral thinking goes back to the medieval times when an architect, stonemason and artisan began construction on the large buildings that would become places of worship, community gathering spaces and safe havens.
 These visionaries began their work knowing it would not be completed in their lifetime, maybe not even their children’s lifetime.
 In some cases it would be three generations before the project was complete.

 These were world-changing collaborations that created a future bigger and brighter than any one person could have done on their own.
-We are all Cathedral thinkers, building the travel and tourism industry, strengthening our communities and leading our organizations for future generations, making impacts with our time to build better communities and laying the foundation for our children and grandchildren for the next generation.
+We are all Cathedral thinkers in the travel and tourism industry: strengthening our communities for future generations, making impacts with our time to build better organizations, and laying the foundation for our children and grandchildren.

-For more on Cathedral thinking, listen to Episode 44 and Episode 199 with Rick Antonson.
+For more on Cathedral thinking, listen to Destination on the Left podcast Episode 44 and Episode 199 with Rick Antonson.

 I challenge all of us to keep having those big visions that will have far-reaching impact, to build those world-changing collaborations.
-What visions do you have for the future and how can you build those collaborations to change the world?
+What visions do you have for the future, and how can you commit to build those collaborations and change the world?

 Related Posts